 Australia’s Tallest Tree Joins the 100m Club

-Australia’s tallest tree, named Centurion, is finally living up to its lofty name and has just been measured at 100.9m tall.
-Not only does this make Centurion a massive tree, but it also means Tasmania joins Northern California in holding the only trees over 100m in height on the planet!
+The tallest tree in Australia, named Centurion, is finally living up to its lofty name and has just been measured at 100.9 metres tall.
+Not only does this make Centurion a massive tree, it also means Tasmania joins Northern California in being home to the only trees over 100 metres in height on the planet!

 This momentous milestone was recorded by two Tasmanians, Steven Pearce from The Tree Projects and Yoav Daniel Bar-Ness from Giant Tree Expeditions.
 The pair used state of the art laser range-finders to measure the tree.
 They combined more than 311 laser-range finder shots and rigorous scientific methodology to determine the measurement.

-‘For us Tasmanians it’s a true moment of pride, we cut down trees much taller than this in the past without much regard.
-So this is comparable to finding a live Tasmanian Tiger, a relic from a bygone era returned in this modern age.
-This tree is a true symbol of Australia’s natural heritage that we can now claim again and its significance as an individual tree can not be overstated.’ — Steven Pearce
+‘For us Tasmanians, it’s a true moment of pride.
+We cut down trees much taller than this in the past without much regard.
+So this is comparable to finding a live Tasmanian Tiger, a relic from a bygone era returned in this modern age,’ Steven Pearce said.

-Remember, if you go check out the big tree, make sure to tread lightly, respect the environment and leave no trace.
+Remember, if you go check out the tallest tree in Australia, make sure to tread lightly, respect the environment, and leave no trace.

 ‘It’s an amazing tree, and it’s tremendously exciting to share this tree’s story with the world.
 It can’t speak for itself but we can all be inspired and enthused by its resilience and presence.’ – Daniel Bar-Ness

 - Centurion, Eucalyptus regnans – Swamp Gum, TAS – Mountain Ash, VIC

 - Tallest tree outside of Northern California